mongodb-labs/drivers-atlas-testing/docs/source/spec-workload-executor.rst

    * ``events``: array of documents describing the CMAP events that occurred while the workload executor was executing the operations.

+   If the driver's unified test format does not distinguish between errors and failures, and reports one but not the other, the workload executor MUST set the non-reported entry to the empty array.

 #.
 MUST calculate the aggregate counts of errors (``numErrors``) and failures
    (``numFailures``) from the error and failure lists.
 If the errors or failures were not reported by the test runner, such as because the